Olga424/Classical-blog/README.md

 # Classical Blog
-A REST application implementing a classical version of a blog site with a possibility to authenticate a user based on his/her role and keeping data in a database.\
+A REST application implementing a classical version of a blog site with a possibility to authenticate a user based on the roles and keeping data in a database.\
 The technology used: Java + Stream API + Spring Boot + Spring Security + JPA Hibernate + Lombok + MySQL + Log4j.

 ## Functionality